 I. INTRODUCTION

-The Utilities chapter addresses both private and public utility services within Thurston County.
-Goals and policies within this chapter cover issues relating to private utilities, including those that provide power and telecommunications, as well as goals and level of service (LOS) standards for the County-operated utility functions of solid waste, stormwater, drinking water and sewer.
+The Utilities Chapter addresses both private and public utility services within Thurston County.
+Goals and policies within this chapter cover issues relating to private utilities, including those that provide power and telecommunications, as well as goals and level of service (LOS) standards for the county-operated utility functions of solid waste, stormwater, drinking water, and sewer.

-Virtually all land uses require one or more of the utilities discussed in this Chapter.
 Local land use decisions and regulatory mandates drive the need for new or expanded utility facilities.
-In other words, utilities follow growth.
+Utilities follow growth.
 Expansion of the utility systems is a function of the demand for reliable service that people, their land uses, and activities place on the systems.

-2019 Update: Critical Issues
+2025 Update: Critical Issues

+Mitigating for ongoing impacts of climate change;

 Supporting the development of infrastructure to enable the widespread integration of renewable energy sources; Responding to rapidly changing technology and consumer needs, while maintaining a system of aging infrastructure;

 Ensuring rural areas of the county have sufficient access to communication technology to support economic opportunity, such as home-based businesses;